-Dental Implant Home Care
+Dental Implant Home Care Instructions

 After dental implant surgery, do not disturb the wound.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
 There will be a metal healing abutment protruding through the gingival (gum) tissue.